panaresium/ResourceBookingSystem/README.md

 ```bash
 python azure_backup.py
 ```
-All floor map and resource images from `static/` along with `data/site.db` will be uploaded.
+All floor map and resource images from `static/` along with `data/site.db` and `data/admin_config.json` will be uploaded.
 The script stores hashes of previous uploads so unchanged files are skipped on subsequent runs.
-During the process, log messages indicate whether `site.db` was uploaded or skipped because it did not change.
+During the process, log messages indicate whether each file was uploaded or skipped because it did not change.

 ### Automatic Backups